 Symptoms of gender dysphoria are a little different for adults than for children.
 For a diagnosis, adults should experience two or more of the following symptoms:

-- An incongruence between the expressed gender and their primary/secondary sex characteristics (or anticipated characteristics for teenagers).
+- A mismatch between the expressed gender and their primary/secondary sex characteristics (or anticipated characteristics for teenagers).

-- A desire to get rid of or prevent their biological sex characteristics (because of this incongruence)
+- Wanting to get rid of or prevent their biological sex characteristics (because of this incongruence).

-- A desire for sex characteristics of the other gender.
+- Wanting sex characteristics of the other gender.

-- A desire to be of the other gender/an alternative gender different from one’s assigned gender.
+- Wanting to be the other gender/an alternative gender different from one’s assigned gender.

-- A desire to be treated as the other/alternative gender.
+- Wanting to be treated as the other/alternative gender.

-- A strong conviction of having typical feelings or reactions of the other/alternative gender.
+- A sense of having typical emotions/characteristics of another gender.